evcc-io/docs/docs/installation/manual.md

 - Open the release page at [https://github.com/andig/evcc/releases/latest](https://github.com/andig/evcc/releases/latest) to download the latest build version.

-EVCC is provided as a single binary executable file for the following operation systems and CPU architectures:
+evcc is provided as a single binary executable file for the following operation systems and CPU architectures:

 - Linux
   - 64-Bit for Intel CPU: evcc_X.XX_linux_amd64.tar.gz